SynchronetBBS/sbbs/xtrn/DDAreaChoosers/readme.txt

 areaChooserHdrMaxLines                The maximum number of lines to use from
                                       the message area chooser header file

+useDirCollapsing                      Whether or not to enable directory name
+                                      collapsing.
+For example, for directories
+                                      in a library starting with common text and a separator (specified by
+                                      dirCollapseSeparator), the common text
+                                      will be the only one displayed, and when the user selects it, a 3rd tier with the directories after the separator will be
+                                      shown.

+dirCollapseSeparator                  The separator to use for directory name
+                                      collapsing

 Colors section: File area chooser
 ------------------------------------
 Color setting                        Description